ESR-LSRI/2023_NoahL/dailyLogbook.md

 * What ideas do you have for your next steps?  \
 Add data from SNOTEL sites to my program.
 Analyze data from 2023, if we have it.
 Try a polynomial regression model.

+### Summary
+Gathered data from SNOTEL sites for comparison.
+I graphed it alongside the snow depth data from the iButton sensors.
+I graphed a few different SNOTEL locations to see which matched up the best.
+999 and 910, Marten Ridge and Elbow Lake both aligned with iButton data pretty well. [graph] (https://github.com/ESR-LSRI/2023_NoahL/blob/main/figures/Figure_1.png)